Sicos1977/MsgKit/README.md

 Support
 =======
-If you like my work then please consider a donation as a thank you by using the donate button on the top
+If you like my work then please consider a donation as a thank you by using the sponsor button on the top

 ## Reporting Bugs